pypa/bandersnatch/docs/storage_options.md

 - `pip install bandersnatch[s3]`
 - Add a `[s3]` section in the bandersnatch config file
+- Prefix keys with `config_param_` to add the key and its value as parameters to the underlying Boto3 S3 calls

 You will need an [AWS account](https://aws.amazon.com/console/) and an [S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html)